Chief Black Hawk's Gravesite at Spring Lake, Utah

 Box 109.

 Mormon leaders accomplished colonization of Timpanogos land without treaty, title, deed, or compensation; they stole it.
-And while the Mormons were celebrating the completion of the Salt Lake Tabernacle in 1867, the Transcontinental Railroad in 1869, and the Salt Lake Temple was in its 17th year of construction, in 1870, Timpanogos Chief Black Hawk was slowly making his last journey home.
-It took him 12 or more days by horseback to ride 180 miles from Cedar City to Spring Lake, Utah.
-The gunshot Mr. Probert spoke of was to the stomach, which never properly healed.
+While the Mormons were celebrating the completion of the Salt Lake Tabernacle in 1867, built upon an Timpanogos burial ground, the Transcontinental Railroad in 1869, and the Salt Lake Temple was in its 17th year of construction in 1870; Chief Black Hawk, in stark contrast, was slowly making his last journey home, suffering from complications of the gunshot wound that never properly healed.
+It took him 12 or more days by horseback to ride 180 miles from Cedar City to Spring Lake.
 Black Hawk was in severe pain, gaunt and hollow-eyed, and knew he would soon die.

-Black Hawk was born into a royal bloodline of Shoshone-Timpanogos leaders circa 1835.
-He was the son of Chief Sanpitch (Tenaciono) and mother Tanar-oh-which, who gave birth to several children.
+Black Hawk was born into a royal bloodline of Shoshone-Timpanogos leaders.
+He was the son of Chief Sanpitch (Tenaciono) and his mother Tanar-oh-which, who gave birth to several children.
 Sanpitch was a son of Chief Moonch the son of Turunianchi the Great.
-Sanpitch was the eldest of seven siblings; all were Shoshoni-Timpanogos leaders Wakara, Sowiette, Arapeen, Ammon, Tabby, Tintic, Kanosh, and Grospean.
+Sanpitch was the eldest of seven siblings; all were Timpanogos leaders Wakara, Sowiette, Arapeen, Ammon, Tabby, Tintic, Kanosh, and Grospean.

 But, his journey was not yet over...